adzcai/rlbook/book/mdps.md

 action-value function:

-:::{prf:theorem} It is optimal to be greedy w.r.t. the optimal value function
+:::{prf:theorem} It is optimal to be greedy with respect to the optimal value function
 :label: optimal_greedy

 $$\pi_\hi^\star(s) = \arg\max_a Q_\hi^\star(s, a).$$